-How Can I Change The Beneficiaries Of A Discretionary Trust?
+How Can I Change The Beneficiaries of a Discretionary Trust?

-Discretionary trusts can be a great way for assets to be distributed to Beneficiaries without the same tax consequences as the ordinary distribution of income.
-However, acting as a Trustee can be a complicated task, and many trustees may not know the process to follow if any details of a discretionary trust have to be changed.
+Discretionary trusts can be a great way for you to distribute assets to Beneficiaries without the same tax consequences as the ordinary distribution of income.
+However, acting as a Trustee can be a complicated task.
+Further, many trustees may not know the process to follow if details of a discretionary trust have to be changed.
 If you need to change the beneficiaries of a discretionary trust, this is how you can do it.

-Check the Trust Deed
+1. Check the Trust Deed

-Consider why you want to change the Beneficiaries of the Trust
+2. Consider why you want to change the Beneficiaries of the Trust

-Execute a Deed of Variation if Necessary
+3. Execute a Deed of Variation if necessary

-If you wish to make a more formal change, you will need to execute a Deed of Variation to vary the terms of the Trust.
+If you wish to make a more formal change, you will need to execute a Deed of Variation.
 The Deed of Variation must follow the instructions provided in the Trust Deed.
-It is also worth noting that because it is a discretionary trust, it is likely that you will have discretionary powers to alter the terms of the Trust as the Trustee.
+It is also worth noting that because it is a discretionary trust, it is likely you will have discretionary powers to alter the Trust.

 Jackie is the Content Manager at Lawpath and manages the content team.
 She has a Law/Arts (Politics) degree from Macquarie University and is an admitted solicitor in the Supreme Court of NSW.
 She's interested in how technology can help shape the future legal landscape.